Have You Been Charged With Removal or Attempted Removal of a Weapon From a Public Official in Georgia?

-A person convicted of removing or attempting to remove a weapon from a public official in Georgia will be punished by a prison term between one and five years or a fine up to $10,000, or both.
+A person convicted of removing or attempting to remove a weapon from a public official in Georgia will be guilty of a felony.
+The punishment will be a prison term between one and five years or a fine up to $10,000, or both.

 When charged with a crime, it can be difficult to discern how to defend yourself, and the criminal justice system is confusing.
 Don't take a chance by representing yourself!
 Let the Criminal Defense Team at Lawson and Berry assist with your case today.
 Contact us for a free case evaluation.